 'Aladdin and the King of Thieves'.

-Carmen Pérez is a Spanish artist who works for European comic productions through Studio Comicup in Barcelona since the early 1990s.
-She has mainly produced artwork for European Disney publishers, such as Hachette in France and VNU/Sanoma in the Netherlands.
+Carmen Pérez is a Spanish artist working for European comic productions through Studio Comicup in Barcelona.
+Since the early 1990s, she has been one of the most productive artists for European Disney licensees, such as Hachette in France and VNU/Sanoma/DPG in the Netherlands.
 For Sanoma, she also provided art for series like 'Nick en Simon' (2011-2013), 'Emme's Dierenwereld' (2014-2016) and 'Tina' (2013-2018) in the girls' magazine Tina.

 'Minnie Mouse' gag from Le Journal de Mickey #2318 (1996).